-“Ft.” is an abbreviation for “featuring”.
+On YouTube, Ft. is an abbreviation meaning “featuring”.
 This is most common on music channels because artists often feature other artists in their music videos and songs.

-When someone includes ft. in the title, this means the person being featured is also in the video or song.
+When someone includes ft. in the title, the featured person is also in the video or song.
 But on YouTube, music is not the only place where ft. is used.

-On YouTube, “ft.” is a short form meaning “featuring”.
+“Ft.” is a short form meaning “featuring.”
 While this is most commonly found in music videos, it is not limited to music.
-YouTubers that collaborate with others also often include “ft.” in the title along with the creator they’re featuring.
+YouTubers who collaborate with others also often include “ft.” in the title and the name of the creator they’re featuring.

 In some cases, there may be multiple artists featured on a song, like this one by David Guetta:

-As you can see, here there are 3 artists featured:
+As you can see, there are three artists featured:

 - Nicki Minaj